About Community Food Connection

 We work hard to minimise the surplus in our stores, for example by reducing-to-clear food close to its expiry date.
 However, if food cannot be sold, we offer it to charities and community groups who help feed people in need.

 Our Community Food Connection programme, delivered in partnership with UK food redistribution charity FareShare, links our stores to local charities and community groups to ensure that no good food goes to waste.

-So far, we have donated enough food to provide 10 million meals to more than 5,000 charities and community groups across the UK.
-These include homeless shelters, substance abuse rehabilitation services, after-school clubs, foodbanks and domestic violence hostels.
+So far, we have donated enough food to provide 16 million meals to more than 6,000 charities and community groups across the UK.

 Charities and community groups that offer food or meals to support their daily activities and want to benefit from Community Food Connection can register their interest here: FareShare FoodCloud.

 We donate our unsold food to local charities and community groups.